Skip to main content

 Up the top right you will see two green buttons:

-+ Add My Data is for adding actual sales, revenue or demand data i.e. what actually happened historically.
++ Add My Data is for adding actual sales data i.e. what actually happened historically.
 It is also where you can add labour budgets.

 + Add My Predicted Data is where you would add your forecasts for sales, revenue, etc. i.e. what you want to plan against for the future.